-The hungry visitors to this Dundee restaurant in the city centre could brunch on BBQ beef free range eggs Benedict – or perhaps wait until lunchtime and dig into the Apex Taste of Scotland plate, with cock-a-leekie terrine, smoked salmon, devilled egg, venison salami and crowdie cheese.
+The hungry visitors to this Dundee restaurant in the city centre could brunch on haggis eggs benedict – or perhaps wait until lunchtime and dig into the Apex Taste of Scotland plate, with chicken liver pate, smoked salmon, devilled egg, crispy haggis and smoked venison.
 There’s also a vegetarian version, so everyone’s catered for.

 Afternoon Tea is a really special event – with delicious savoury treats, scones warm from the oven, and decadent cakes such as tipsy laird and cappuccino chocolate cake.

 Dinner offers an extravaganza for the taste buds.
-Lobster thermidor or specially selected 22oz rib chop, anyone?
+Atlantic sole or specially selected 22oz rib chop, anyone?

 They also have popular dishes designed to fit your budget, with two courses for £18.95 or three for £22.95.
 And the kids’ menu offers family favourites that are the envy of many Dundee restaurants, city centre or elsewhere.

-Even if you’re not looking for a meal, the Metro Bar and Brasserie, a refined Dundee restaurant, is the ideal place to stop for a relaxing beverage – whether that’s a speciality tea or coffee or something more grown up.
+Even if you’re not looking for a meal or bar snack, the Metro Bar and Brasserie, a refined Dundee restaurant, is the ideal place to stop for a relaxing beverage – whether that’s a speciality tea or coffee or something more grown up.

 With a varied wine menu, Champagne and prosecco, draft and bottled beers, a wide range of spirits and a full stock of mixers and soft drinks, it has something for every taste – and that’s before you get to a cocktail menu that stands out among Dundee restaurants.